 As people in Alaska like to say, “If Texas doesn’t quit saying they’re the biggest state, we might just cut ourselves in half and make them third biggest.”
-Alaska may be the baby of the American family – it became the 49th state out of 50 on this day in 1959 – but it is by far the largest.
-There are only 18 countries bigger than Alaska, and it’s also bigger than the 22 smallest U.S. states combined.
-Thanks to having all that space, Alaska has lots of room for huge mountains, beautiful glaciers, and lots of cool animals, including 200,000 of the state animal, the moose.
+Alaska is HUGE: it’s bigger than the 22 smallest U.S. states combined.
+If you dropped it on top of the rest of America, it would stretch almost all the way across the country!
+So Alaska has lots of room for huge mountains, beautiful glaciers, and cool animals, including 200,000 of the state animal, the moose.
 By comparison, there are only about 730,000 people – not surprising for a state with a record low temperature of negative 80 degrees.
 At the least, everyone has lots of space.

-Big kids: Alaska covers about 660,000 miles.
-So if Alaska did cut itself in half, how much bigger than Texas’ 268,000 square miles would each half still be?
-Bonus: By comparison, the entire United Kingdom (England, Scotland, Wales, and Northern Ireland) covers about 94,000 square miles.
+The sky’s the limit: By comparison, the entire UK (England, Scotland, Wales, and Northern Ireland) covers about 94,000 square miles.
 How many whole UK’s could you fit inside Alaska?